The Birchbark House: Culture

 The Birchbark House relies heavily on the storytelling tradition of the Ojibwe culture.
 Storytelling forms a basis for the relationship between Omakayas and her grandmother Nokomis.
 Within The Birchbark House, stories are something the family, especially Omakayas, look forward to and cherish during the harsh winter months when these stories are told more commonly.

 Not only does Erdrich depict oral storytelling throughout the book but she also briefly describes the Ojibwe tradition of pow wows.
 Despite the harsh winter months the Ojibwe people have found ways to not only embrace their culture but have fun.
 As stated within the novel, “Standing at the center with Ten Snow, she gracefully danced to the beat.
 Thimbles ringing, her body moved in exact time… Trade silver tokens, bracelets, armbands, crosses flashed and ribbons swirled as the dancers moved in joy and excitement…”.
-This is one of many monumental moments throughout the year for the Ojibwe people; as they also come together for both rice gathering and palm sugar collection.
-Events like these allow the Ojibwe to come together as one and celebrate not only their indigenous roots, but also their means of survival.
+This is one of many monumental moments throughout the year for the Ojibwe people; as they also come together for both rice gathering and maple sugar collection.
+Events like these allow the Ojibwe to come together as one and celebrate not only their Indigenous roots, but also their means of survival.